HakbilenBerk/DataEng-Project-2-Data-Warehouse/README.md

 etl.py -> is where we'll load data from S3 into staging tables on Redshift and then process that data into our analytics tables on Redshift.

-test.ipynb -> displays the first few rows of each table to let you check your database.

 ## Envronment requirements
 <ul>